tivac/yui-viewparent/README.md

 </div>
 ```

 Child views are regular views, they don't need to do anything special to work with a parent.
 The only thing the extension does is ensure that events from the child view will bubble to the parent.
-Unfortunately, to do this it has to add a `_viewparentchild` property onto each child instance.
-It also adds a `parent` attribute to every child view with a reference to the parent `Y.View` instance.
+It adds a `parent` attribute to every child view with a reference to the parent `Y.View` instance.

 You could potentially also nest parents to achieve a multi-level heirarchy of views but that definitely hasn't been tested & things might go crazy.